Downloading Tomb Raider: Anniversary PC Savegame and Profile Files

 All but the last step should be done when the Tomb Raider game is not running.

 1. Locate your existing Anniversary save files: If you have a shortcut to the 'My Documents' folder on your desktop, just double-click it to open it.
-Otherwise, click on the Start menu, then right-click 'My Documents' and choose 'Open' from the drop-down menu.
-This should open the 'My Documents' folder.
+Otherwise, open 'My Documents' through the Windows Start Menu.
+(In newer versions of Windows, it's just called 'Documents.')

-4. The 'Tomb Raider - Anniversary' folder contains a separate folder for each profile you have created.
-Double click on the folder for the profile you are currently using.
+3. The 'Tomb Raider - Anniversary' folder contains a separate folder for each profile you have created.
+Double-click on the folder for the profile you are currently using.

-5. Within the profile folder you should see several files: autosave.TRASave, Profile.TRAProfile, and any other TRASave files you have made while playing using this profile.
+4. Within the profile folder you should see several files: 'autosave.TRASave', 'Profile.TRAProfile', and any other saves you have made while using this profile.

-7. Windows XP and Windows Vista (the operating systems on which Anniversary is designed to run) opens .zip files automatically when you double-click them.
+6. Newer versions of Windows should open .zip files automatically when you double-click them.
 Do that now.
-Inside the .zip folder, you will see one or more .TRASave files and a text file containing additional information about those particular saves.
+Inside the .zip folder, you will see one or more .TRASave files (the actual savegame files) and a text file containing additional information about the particular saves included.

 WHAT ARE TRA PROFILE FILES?

-Unlike past Tomb Raider games, in which secrets, artifacts and such were recorded in the individual savegame files, Anniversary includes a separate file where this information is stored.
+Unlike past Tomb Raider games, in which secrets, artifacts and such were recorded in the individual savegame files, the PC version of Anniversary includes a separate file where this information is stored.
 This file is created when you begin a new game or create a new profile.
 Like TRASave files, TRAProfile files can be shared between players.

 So, for example, if you have completed a level but missed some artifacts or relics, downloading another player's save file would not change this.
 But you could download a TRAProfile with all the artifacts and relics found and install that in your own game.
 Then you'd have those items and any rewards that finding them unlocks (e.g., outfits, etc.).